parse-community/docs/_includes/graphql/files.md

 ```

 ## Create and add a file
-Lets create a new `GameScore` object and upload the file along the creation.
+Lets create a new `GameScore` object and upload the file.
 ```js
 // Header
 {